 About the Jules Léger Library

 The mandate of the Jules Léger Library is to support the research needs of departmental employees at headquarters, regional offices and missions abroad.
-The Library also supports Canadian and foreign clients conducting research in the subjects mandated to the department.

 History of the Jules Léger Library

 The origins of the Library can be traced back to the foundation of the Department of External Affairs itself in 1909.

 Sir Joseph Pope, designated Under-Secretary of State for External Affairs, strongly believed that the department would require a sophisticated and extensive reference collection in order to conduct its affairs competently.